tygoee/mcm-manager/README.md

 - https://www.planetminecraft.com/texture-pack/1-13-1-16-unique-spawn-eggs/
   └ `slug` = 1-13-1-16-unique-spawn-eggs

-To get the rest of the information, go to downloads → the file, right click and copy the download url:
+To get the rest of the information, go to downloads → the file → right click → the download url:

 - https://mediafilez.forgecdn.net/files/4586/218/worldedit-mod-7.2.15.jar
   └ `name` = worldedit-mod-7.2.15.jar